 There are different kinds of fleas existing around the world which affects people and animals.
 All kinds of fleas feed on blood and can be so annoying to deal with.
 One of them is the sand flea which appears to look the most unique.

 WHAT ARE SAND FLEAS?

-Sand flea which is also called sand hopper, beach hopper or beach flea belongs to the family Talitridae order Amphipoda which are known for their hopping attributes, the sand flea is more of an arthropod but it looks like an insect.
+Sand fleas which are also called sand hopper, beach hopper or beach flea belongs to the family Talitridae order Amphipoda which are known for their hopping attributes, the sand flea is more of an arthropod but it looks like an insect.
 Arthropods are the successful and most abundant animals on the planet and can be seen to thrive and survive successfully in any environment.

 Sand fleas are crustaceans, cousins to the insects with five to seven pairs of legs and two pairs of antenna.

 Sand fleas are mostly found on beaches, deserts, seas and lakes, they are transparent in colour from whitish to brownish and also vary in sizes and do not fly.
-Sand fleas also enjoy the beach as much as we do (the warm temperatures and the nice ocean breezes).
+They also enjoy the beach as much as we do (the warm temperatures and the nice ocean breezes).

 Sand fleas are scavengers, they feed on remains from their environment (plants or algae) as well as blood from a person or an animal either dead or decaying.

 When planning to sit on a beach it is advisable to at least stretch out a towel to lie on, use an elevated seat such as a lawn chair or choose an area free of debris or washed up algae.